-In the 9-week class, we spend 34 hours together: 2.5-3 hours together each week + one Saturday daytime class.
+In the 9-week class, we spend over 30 hours together: 2.5-3 hours together each week + one Saturday daytime class.

 So yes, it is a big commitment - designed to support and prepare you for what lies ahead as a parent.

 In the MIL weekend, we spend a full weekend together from Friday evening through Sunday afternoon.
 You will be given tools to continue your practice on your own after the weekend ends.

 How interesting that many people spend more time preparing to purchase a car then to become a parent.

 The Mind in Labor workshop provides a comprehensive birth education and introduction to mindfulness practices for birth and beyond.
 We focus on how we can use our moment-to-moment awareness to work with physical pain during childbirth.
 However, it is not possible to gain the depth of understanding of mindfulness, both its power and its potential for helping us in birthing, parenting and your lives right now in just a weekend.
 That understanding may begin to come over time with consistent home practice beyond the weekend.
 The other difference is that it is not possible in a weekend workshop to create the kind of friendships, connection and community that happens as people share experiences together over time.